Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Comments/README.md

 // Where P = principal, r = annual rate, t = time in years return principal * (decimal)Math.Pow((double)(1 + rate), years);
 ```
-Explains the mathematical formula being implemented, which isn't obvious from code alone.
+**Benefit:** Explains the mathematical formula being implemented, which isn't obvious from code alone.

 ### Warning Comments
 ```csharp
 // WARNING: This method loads all items into memory.
 // For datasets > 10,000 items, consider using ProcessLargeDatasetStreaming() instead.
 ```
-Prevents performance issues by warning about constraints and suggesting alternatives.
+**Benefit:** Prevents performance issues by warning about constraints and suggesting alternatives.

 ### Implementation Decisions
 ```csharp